 As law students, crunch time seems to be constantly upon us.
 If we aren’t actually taking an exam or writing a paper, we’re studying for the next one on the horizon.
 We breathe, eat and sleep law.
 After all, it comes with the territory.
 This is why stationary essentials are crucial.

-(But seriously, what in the heck did we get ourselves into..?)
+(But seriously, what did we get ourselves into..?)